drchristinee1/cost-allocation-showback-engine/README.md

 * And action doesn’t happen.

 This engine demonstrates how to bridge that gap:
+### 🎯 What Decisions This Enables

+- Which teams are driving the highest cost growth?
+- What portion of spend is truly owned vs shared?
+- Where should optimization efforts be prioritized based on financial impact?
+- Which workloads justify commitment strategies (Savings Plans / RIs)?
+- How should costs be communicated in FinOps monthly reviews?

+This shifts FinOps from reporting → decision support.
 It also establishes a foundation for connecting financial data directly to engineering ownership at scale.

 > **Cost → Allocation → Ownership → Insight → Action**